 In 2012, London-based medical device company Smith and Nephew recalled its R3 metal liners due to “higher than expected revision surgeries.”

 Also in 2012, Stryker Corporation recalled two of its hip systems, Rejuvenate and ABG II.
 The recall was initiated due to the systems’ potential for corroding which could lead to serious adverse effects.

 As you can see, thousands of people who were harmed or suffered complications after being implanted with a metal-on-metal hip filed lawsuits against the manufacturers.
 These people allege the companies made defective metal hip products and failed to warn the public about their risks.

 If you or someone you love received a metal-on-metal hip replacement and suffered as a result, you may be entitled to compensation but you need to take action now.
-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation, or use the form on the bottom of your screen.
+Call National Injury Help today at 1-800-214-1010 for a free case evaluation, or use the form on the bottom of your screen.